stefanfritsch/goldmark-fences/README.md

 :::
 ```

-Now add the css to your stylesheet:
+Now add the following css to your stylesheet:

 ```css
 .blue { background-color: steelblue; padding: 5px; }